Collision trajectories and regularisation of two-body problem on $S^2$: Abstract

 \section{Abstract}

-In this paper, we investigate collision orbits of two identical bodies placed on the surface of a two-dimensional sphere and interacting via an attractive potential of the form $V(q)=-\cot(q)$, where $q$ is the angle formed by the position vectors of the two bodies.
+In this paper, we investigate collision orbits of two identical bodies placed on the surface of a two-dimensional sphere and interacting via an attracting potential of the form $V(q)=-\cot(q)$, where $q$ is the angle formed by the position vectors of the two bodies.
 We describe the $\omega$-limit set of the variables in the symplectically reduced system corresponding to initial data that lead to collisions.
-Furthermore we provide a geometric description of the dynamics.
 Lastly, we regularise the system and investigate its behaviour on near collision orbits.
 This involves the study of completely degenerate equilibria and the use of high-dimensional non-homogenous blow-ups.

 \textit{Keywords}: Hamiltonian systems, Dynamical systems, Collisions, Regularisation, Weighted blow-up, Completely Degenerate Equilibria.